 Building a Home

 In general, building a site-built home is often exciting, at least in the beginning.
 Then, it slowly starts to become an overwhelming and slightly time-consuming process.

 Though you finally can own a traditional home that has everything you ever wanted, it is not a passive experience.
 In other words, get ready to be highly involved in the construction process every step of the way.

 Of course, this can be a good thing for anyone who wants to make sure everything is being done to their liking.
-Yet, for many, the idea of building a stick-built home means telling your builders what you want, then pulling into your new driveway six months later to start your new life, in your new home.
+Yet, for many, the idea of building a stick-built home means telling your builders what you want, then pulling into your new driveway six months to two years later to start your new life in your new home.
 So, for the right price, you can make this idea/dream a reality.

 The cost of building a roughly 2,000 square foot home ranges from the low $200,000s to well over $500,000, on average, in Michigan.

 Having a turnkey house built to your specifications, without being overly involved, could easily cost you twice as much, if not more.